Travel to Beijing, China – Episode 638

 - National Museum – Good permanent collection as well as temporary exhibitions.
 The ground floor has chronologically ordered artifacts through China’s history.

 - Qianmen Walking Street begins at the southern end of Tiananmen Square.
-Touristy and crowded, but does have typical Beijing snacks and food.
+Touristy and crowded, but it does have typical Beijing snacks and food.
 Recommended to explore the quieter hutongs off to the east of west of the main north-south street.

-- Lama Temple – Tibetan Buddhist Temple with 60ft(18m) tall Buddha carved from a single sandalwood tree trunk, which took 3 years to be transported from Tibet to Beijing.
+- Lama Temple – Tibetan Buddhist Temple with a 60ft (18m) tall Buddha carved from a single sandalwood tree trunk, which took 3 years to be transported from Tibet to Beijing.

 - CBD – Guomao, mainly for the ‘Pants Tower’.
 Walk from Guomao through ‘The Place’ and to Parkview Green, an award-winning mall full of interesting and frequently rotated contemporary art in galleries and large sculptures throughout the mall.

 - Sanlitun restaurant/bar area – for the best range of restaurants from all over China, this is a good choice.
-Taikooli complex, Nali Patio, or Topwin Center just south of the Intercontinental have good clusters of Chinese and western restaurants.
+Taikooli complex, Nali Patio, or Topwin Center, just south of the Intercontinental, have good clusters of Chinese and western restaurants.

-- Nanlouguxiang hutong itself – shoulder-to-shoulder crowded and un-interesting tourist kitschy shops.
+- Nanlouguxiang hutong itself – shoulder-to-shoulder crowded and uninteresting tourist kitschy shops.
 Wander the quiet hutongs that run east or west instead.

-- Olympic Park, unless you’re an architecture nut (the Bird’s Nest stadium is impressive), the area surrounding the stadium and Watercube is un-interesting.
+- Olympic Park, unless you’re an architecture nut (the Bird’s Nest stadium is impressive), the area surrounding the stadium and Watercube is uninteresting.

-- Trying to see every last temple, palace, courtyard, etc. At some point they all look the same – temple fatigue is real.
-Choose a few then diversify into other things.
+- Trying to see every last temple, palace, courtyard, etc. At some point, they all look the same – temple fatigue is real.
+Choose a few, then diversify into other things.

-- Beware of day trips or overnight tours to places like Yesanpo (Shidu Nature Park), Huairou (Honglou ‘ Red Snail’ Temple) Autumn Leaves Festival in SW Beijing Hills, Beidehe Where the Great Wall meets the sea).
+- Beware of day trips or overnight tours to places like Yesanpo (Shidu Nature Park), Huairou (Honglou ‘ Red Snail’ Temple), Autumn Leaves Festival in SW Beijing Hills, Beidehe, where the Great Wall meets the sea.

 What do the guidebooks/tourists miss?